marcobarilari/bidsme_examples/example1/README.md

 - `bidsmap.yaml` must be used together with plugins
 - `bidsmap_noPlugin.yaml` can be used without plugins

-These files can be used with `-b` option directly, or copied into `bids/code/bidscoin` directory.
+These files can be used with `-b` option directly, or copied into `bids/code/bidsme` directory.

 #### <a name="ds_bids_plug"></a>Plugins

-The plugins are stored in `resources/plugins` directory, and contains commented example of additional data management provided by `bidscoin` infrastructure.
+The plugins are stored in `resources/plugins` directory, and contains commented example of additional data management provided by `bidsme` infrastructure.

 - `definitions.py` contains some common functions used by plugin and list of sessions and protocols used to check dataset validity
 - `rename_plugin.py` retrieves the demographic data and sessions names from `Appariement.xlsx`bookkeeping file